Idlib Governorate clashes (January–March 2017): February 2017

 On 19 February, it was reported that 600 Jund al-Aqsa militants would be transported to the Ar-Raqqah Governorate to join ISIL, while the remaining Jund al-Aqsa forces would surrender their heavy weapons and join the Turkistan Islamic Party within 72 hours.
-By this point, it was reported that over 250 Free Syrian Army and Tahrir al-Sham fighters had been killed in clashes by Jund al-Aqsa.
+By this point, it was reported that over 250 Free Syrian Army and Hay'at Tahrir al-Sham fighters had been killed in clashes by Jund al-Aqsa.
 That afternoon, a convoy of Jund al-Aqsa members and their relatives tried to cross from Idlib Province into the Raqqa Governorate, across a Syrian government supply route to Aleppo, stretching from Ithriyah to Salamiyah, in order to escape the rebel infighting.
 However, they were ambushed by the National Defence Forces, resulting in several deaths, with rest of the militants surrendering themselves.
 On the same day, Tahir al-Sham stormed Jaysh al-Islam positions near the Bab al-Hawa Border Crossing and captured heavy weapons.
 HTS also occupied several abandoned warehouses formerly belonging to the Hazzm Movement.

-On 22 February, the last of Liwa al-Aqsa's 2,100 militants left their final positions in Khan Skaykhun, to join ISIL in Ar-Raqqah province, after a negotiated withdrawal deal with Tahrir al-Sham and the Turkistan Islamic Party.
+On 22 February, the last of Liwa al-Aqsa's 2,100 militants left Khan Skaykhun to join ISIL in Ar-Raqqah province, after a negotiated withdrawal deal with Hay'at Tahrir al-Sham and the Turkistan Islamic Party.
 Armored vehicles, tanks, and heavy weapons were all burned by Liwa al-Aqsa during their withdrawal.
-Afterward, Tahrir al-Sham declared the termination Liwa al-Aqsa, and promised to watch for any remaining cells.
+Afterwards, Hay'at Tahrir al-Sham declared the termination of Liwa al-Aqsa, and promised to watch for any remaining cells.

-On 23 February, the relatives of the FSA prisoners executed by Liwa al-Aqsa accused the group of treating them worse than the Syria government ever did.
+On 23 February, the relatives of the FSA prisoners executed by Liwa al-Aqsa accused the group of treating them worse than the Syrian government ever did.
 Around Khan Seikhoun, mass graves were discovered following Liwa al-Aqsa's retreat.
 Between 22 and 23 February, two separate mass graves containing the bodies of at least 131 executed rebels were found near the town.
 This was in addition to the discovery of the bodies of 41 fighters the previous week.

-On 25 February, Ahrar al-Sham raided the Free Idlib Army's headquarters and warehouses in the village of Aqrab, Idlib.
-The AaS fighters occupied the area under the pretext of "protecting" the FIA from a potential HTS attack.
+On 25 February, Ahrar al-Sham raided the Free Idlib Army's headquarters and warehouses in the village of Aqrab.
+Its fighters occupied the area for "protecting" the FIA from a potential HTS attack.
 The Free Idlib Army, however, denied that they were under attack by Ahrar al-Sham.
 Three days later, HTS attacked a Sham Legion headquarters in northern Idlib, and captured an arms depot.